yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 }
 ```

-`@NSManaged` is a swift statement that corresponds to the Objective-C `@dynamic` declaration.
-The Objective-C equivalent of the previous code would be:
+`@NSManaged` is a swift statement that corresponds to the Objective-C `@dynamic` statement.
+The Objective-C equivalent of the previous code is:

 ```objc
 @interface Boss: NSManagedObject